helloamandamurphy/tasker-frontend/DevLog.md

 ## What's Working / Done
 * User Signup, Login, Logout
 * User can view and create new lists
-* Videos 1-9
+* Videos 1-11
 * Need to update NavBar to show different options when the user is logged in or not logged in.
 * When I sign in, the sign in form is still rendering.
+* Add basic navigation via NavBar

 ## What's Left To Do
-* Video 10
-* Video 11
 * Video 12
 * Change Signup/Login password input type to password vs. text
 * Add/view tasks
-* Add basic navigation via NavBar
 * Add CSS
+* Address unnecessary imported Files
+* Address time conformity issue (see screenshot for error)
+* In Redux store, Lists: and MyLists look identical.
+Both aren't necessary.

 ### For Project Completion
 * Write Blog Post